 Don’t even waste your time going clothes shopping for the kids on your list.
-It’ll take a long time to find the perfect gift clothing, and it’ll end up costing a good bit so close to Christmas.
+It’ll take a long time to find the perfect piece of clothing, and it’ll end up costing a good bit.

 Instead, write a hand-written card and include a “gift certificate” for a personal shopping trip with you.
 The kids will love being spoiled on a shopping trip, and the best part is you get to choose the date!
 Plan it on a sale day, and you’ll end up saving money on an experience they won’t forget.

 Budgeting TipOpen a Christmas Club account at your local credit union to start saving earlier in the year.
-Those savings sure can help you big time once Christmas rolls around!
+Those savings sure can help you big time once the holidays roll around!

-Do you have people on your list that you won’t see until after Christmas?
-Don’t waste time shopping until after Christmas is over.
+Do you have people on your list that you won’t see until after the holidays?
+Don’t waste time shopping until after they’re over.
 You won’t feel rushed to find a great gift, and you can dedicate that shopping time to other hard-to-shop-for people.

-To top it off, many stores will be having after-Christmas sales to get rid of their stock.
-You’ll be able to pick up a great gift at an even greater price, and nobody will know you got it after Christmas!
-Just make sure you know you won’t see them until after Christmas or things could get awkward.
+To top it off, many stores will be having sales to get rid of their stock.
+You’ll be able to pick up a great gift at an even greater price, and nobody will know you got it after the holidays!
+Just make sure you know you won’t see them until after or things could get awkward.

 Make a Donation Instead

 This one’s for that one person on your list that’s impossible to shop for.
 There’s always someone that has pretty much everything, and you can’t even begin to think about creating them something.
 So, you’ve run out of gift ideas.